c-humbel/CGStokes/meetings/meeting3.md

 with $\frac{\eta_{in}}{}\eta_{out} = 10^6$

 * requires many iterations to converge
 * early termination "necessary" for first CG solve
+* plots look the same for different reference values for $\rho g$ and $\eta$, except for relative pressure residual

 ## Coupled Conjugate Gradient Method